Kunming: Tourism

 Kunming attracts domestic and foreign tourists year-round.
 At the center of Yunnan and as its capital, Kunming is also a transport hub for tourists heading to other parts of Yunnan such as Dali, Lijiang and Shangrila.

 Conference and exhibition venues in Kunming include the Kunming International Convention and Exhibition Center and the Yunnan Provincial Science and Technology Hall.

 Kingdom of the Little People, a theme park featuring performers with dwarfism, is also located near Kunming.

-Other famous attractions include Stone Forest and Yunnan's Ethnic Village.
+Other famous attractions include Stone Forest, Golden Temple Park, Yunnan Ethnic Village, and Jiuxiang Scenic Region.

+Food

+Kunming is an important center of Yunnan cuisine and is known for many local delicacies.
+These include: